1jour1vin

 About the estate:

-The story goes that British General Charles Palmer, during a trip to France in 1814, fell under the spell of Marie de Gascq, who was looking for a buyer for her Médoc wine.
+Legend has it that during a trip to France in 1814, British General Charles Palmer fell under the spell of Marie de Gascq, who was seeking a buyer for her Médoc wine.
 Palmer was born.
-In 1853, the Pereire brothers, influential bankers, built the current château and developed the vineyard.
-Then, from 1938 onwards, the Mähler-Besse, Sichel, Miailhe and Ginestet families took over (only the first two remain today).
-Managed since 2004 by Thomas Duroux, this third growth, often considered a "super second," extends its 66 hectares over the rolling hills of Cantenac.
+Next came the Pereire brothers in 1853, influential bankers who built the current château and expanded the vineyard; then, starting in 1938, the Mähler-Besse, Sichel, Miailhe, and Ginestet families (only the first two remain today).
+Managed since 2004 by Thomas Duroux, this Third Growth, often considered a “super-second,” spans 66 hectares across the rolling hills of Cantenac.

 Robert Parker - Wine Advocate